 Any actions that might unfairly improve a student's score on homework,

-At the professor's discretion, cheating on an assignment or
+At the professor's discretion, academic misconduct on an assignment or

 examination will result in a reduced score, a zero score, or a failing

 grade for the course.
-All occurrences of academic dishonesty will be
+All occurrences of academic misconduct will be

-Head.
-If there is any question as to whether a
+ECE Head.
+If there is any question as to whether a given action might

-given action might be construed as cheating, please see the professor
+be construed as academic misconduct, please see the professor before

 - Sharing results or other information during an examination.

 - Bringing forbidden material or devices to an examination.